-Requirements for a Resident Evil Village laptop
+Choosing the right processor for Resident Evil Village

-Major What’s the best graphics card for Resident Evil Village?
+What's the best graphics card for Resident Evil Village?

 Minimum graphics (under $1000)